adaptive-ml/blog-components/examples/blog_post.md

 <span class="agent-response">response</span>
 <span class="agent-syntax">syntax</span> -->

 The agent will then execute its plan.
 How does the LLM do it?
 The only thing LLMs can read are [tokens](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them), the individual components that encode strings of text.
 We need a way to translate tool information and calls to a list of tokens.
-In agents, this is done in a similar way as with chatbots, where conversations are encoded a list of *turns* with associated roles (system, <span class="agent-user">user</span>, <span class="agent-thinking">assistant</span>).
+In agents, this is done in a similar way as with chatbots, where conversations are encoded a list of *turns* with associated roles (<span class="agent-syntax">system</span>, <span class="agent-user">user</span>, <span class="agent-thinking">assistant</span>).
 In the case of tool-calling agents, we will add additional <span class="agent-tool">tool</span> and <span class="agent-tool">tool response</span> turn types.

-Tool names and definitions are added to the system turn, so the model has them in context and knows when to use them. <span class="agent-user">User turns</span> will encode user queries, reasoning will be encoded as an <span class="agent-thinking">assistant turn</span>, and tool [calls](https://huggingface.co/docs/transformers/main/en/chat_templating) and responses will each get their own specific turn type.
-To convert from a list of turns to a sequence of tokens, the application will use the model’s [chat template](https://huggingface.co/docs/transformers/main/en/chat_templating), a specialized piece of code [shipped with the model](https://huggingface.co/Qwen/Qwen3-4B/tree/main).
+Tool names and definitions are added to the system turn, so the model has them in context and knows when to use them.
+To convert from a list of turns to a sequence of tokens, the application will use the model’s [chat template](https://huggingface.co/docs/transformers/main/en/chat_templating), a specialized piece of code shipped with the model (for instance on [HuggingFace](https://huggingface.co/Qwen/Qwen3-4B/tree/main) or [github](https://github.com/openai/harmony) for open models).

 <agent-workflow interactive="false" step="1" expanded="true"></agent-workflow>

-The format depends on how the model was trained, but this usually involves separating turns with special tokens and annotating the turn type at the beginning (<span class="agent-user">user</span>, <span class="agent-thinking">assistant</span>, <span class="agent-tool">tool</span>, <span class="agent-response">response</span>).
+The specific chat format depends on how the model was trained (we show examples with the Qwen 3 chat template), but this usually involves separating turns with special tokens and annotating the turn type at the beginning (<span class="agent-user">user</span>, <span class="agent-thinking">assistant</span>, <span class="agent-tool">tool</span>, <span class="agent-response">response</span>).
 Another special token (the <span class="agent-syntax">end-of-turn</span>) is used to signal to the program running the agent that the LLM should stop generating, at which point the user should be queried or tools should be executed.

-<span class="agent-tool">Tool turns</span> should be formatted as structured outputs (eg a dictionary in [JSON](https://en.wikipedia.org/wiki/JSON) format), and parsed by the app running the agent.
+<span class="agent-tool">Tool turns</span> are formatted as structured outputs (eg a dictionary in [JSON](https://en.wikipedia.org/wiki/JSON) format), and parsed by the app running the agent:

+<agent-workflow interactive="false" step="2" expanded="false"></agent-workflow>

 The fields in this JSON are used to determine which arguments should be used for execution.
-In our example, the weather tool takes in one argument: location, as text input.
+In our example, the weather tool takes in two arguments: the `location` and the `unit`.
 Tool invocation works like this:

 - The model predicts the name of the tool and all arguments,
 - The end-of-turn token is detected,
-- The app executes the tool, calling an external weather API,
+- The app executes the tool, calling an external weather API with our two arguments,
 - And returns the result as part of a tool response turn.

 <agent-workflow interactive="false" step="2" expanded="true"></agent-workflow>